Skip to main content

 • a neuromuscular disease such as cerebral palsy or spina bifida

-• a rigid flat foot – a foot that does not develop an arch when standing on tiptoes
+• a rigid flat foot - their foot does not have an arch when they stand on their tiptoes

 • a painful flexible flat foot

-• if only one foot is flat (the other has an arch)
+Sometimes only 1 foot is flat.
+The other has an arch.

 Treatment for flat feet

-Your child will not need any treatment if they have a ‘flexible flat foot’ and no other symptoms.
+Your child does not need any treatment if they have a flexible flat foot and no other symptoms.

 • pain